 Things can get quite expensive whether you’re getting a hotel, going out to eat, or having a couple drinks.

-Being one of Vancouver’s posher areas there have been complaints of Yaletown being a bit stuck up.
+Being one of downtown Vancouver’s posher areas there have been complaints of Yaletown being a bit stuck up.

 If you’re looking to meet friendly locals it probably won’t be the place.

 Attractions: ★★★☆ Central: ★★★★ Nightlife: ★★★★ Relax: ★★☆☆